bithatch/tnfs-java/web/README.md

 ### Download Pre-built Binaries

-The are self-contained, pre-built binaries for a few platforms.
-If yours is one supported, just download the executables and run.
+There are self-contained, pre-built [downloads](https://bithatch.co.uk/?page_id=344) for a few platforms.
+If yours is one supported, just download the executables, change directory to the build name.
+E.g.

 ```
-/path/to/tnfsjd-web
+cd tnfs-java-sdk-linux-amd64
+sbin/tnfsjd-web -C etc -L INFO
 ```

 or

 ```
-C:\Path\to\tnfsjd-web.exe
+CD tnfs-java-sdk-windows-amd64
+sbin\tnfsjd-web.exe -C etc -L INFO
 ```

+The `-C` tells the daemon where to load the configuration from.
+If you omit this, a default location will be used.
+The `-L INFO` increases the output level a little so you can see what is going on.

 ### Download Cross Platform Jars

-If you have a JDK installed, you can just download the `.jar` builds and run them.
+If you have a JDK installed, you can just [downloads](https://bithatch.co.uk/?page_id=344) the Cross Platform builds and run them.

 ```
+cd tnfs-java-sdk-xplatform-anycpu
-java -jar /path/to/tnfsjd-web.jar
+java -jar sbin/tnfsjd-web.jar -C etc -L INFO
 ```

 ### Run From Source